-- They’re fun.
+- It’s fun.
 A good balance between work and other pursuits will help you to relax, reduce stress, stay healthy and keep up academically.

-- They aid in transition to college by helping you find a niche on campus where you can meet new friends and make a contribution.
-They contribute to a sense of belonging, community and confidence.
+- It aids in transition to college by helping you find a niche on campus where you can meet new friends and make a contribution.
+Involvement contributes to a sense of belonging, community and confidence.

-- They often provide direct academic support and preparation for graduate and professional school.
+- It often provides direct academic support and preparation for graduate and professional school.

-- They give you “hands-on” opportunities to experience what you learn in class, test yourself in a safe environment and apply classroom knowledge to real life situations.
+- Involvement give you “hands-on” opportunities to experience what you learn in class, test yourself in a safe environment and apply classroom knowledge to real life situations.

-- They help you build supportive relationships outside of class with students, faculty, staff and community leaders.
+- It helps you build supportive relationships outside of class with students, faculty, staff and community leaders.
 These networks can really help you persist in your studies when the going gets tough.

-- They provide valuable experience that may lead to a career choice and help you develop skills sought by potential employers.
+- It provides valuable experience that may lead to a career choice and help you develop skills sought by potential employers.

-- They can help you learn to structure your time and force you to be a better manager of your schedule and competing responsibilities and activities.
+- It can help you learn to structure your time and force you to be a better manager of your schedule and competing responsibilities and activities.

-- They give you opportunities to carry on campus traditions and join student efforts to address global issues, serve the community, educate the campus and pursue artistic or recreational interests.
+- It gives you opportunities to carry on campus traditions and join student efforts to address global issues, serve the community, educate the campus and pursue artistic or recreational interests.
 These

 - involvements can become lifelong interests that enrich your life for years to come.

-- They provide a small group to call home on a large campus, as well as interaction with people from different backgrounds than yourself and exposure to new ideas and cultures.
+- It provides a small group to call home on a large campus, as well as interaction with people from different backgrounds than yourself and exposure to new ideas and cultures.